 Dr. Timothy Sharpe " further information

-Group Members

 Technical Associate Xiaochun Li Blatter

+We support researchers who wish to use these techniques, from the first stages of experimental design to the final stages of data interpretation and presentation.
+Depending on individual requirements, we can perform experiments for users or train them to operate instruments and to collect high-quality data.
+We are also responsible for maintaining and improving the instruments to meet the future needs of the Biozentrum.

+Publications 2015

+Kleeb, Simon; Pang, Lijuan; Mayer, Katharina; Eris, Deniz; Sigl, Anja; Preston, Roland C; Zihlmann, Pascal; Sharpe, Timothy; Jakob, Roman P; Abgottspon, Daniela; Hutter, Aline S; Scharenberg, Meike; Jiang, Xiaohua; Navarra, Giulio; Rabbani, Said; Smiesko, Martin; Lüdin, Nathalie; Bezençon, Jacqueline; Schwardt, Oliver; Maier, Timm; Ernst, Beat (2015).
+FimH Antagonists: Bioisosteres To Improve the in Vitro and in Vivo PK/PD Profile.
+Journal of Medicinal Chemistry, 58(5), 2221-39.

+FACS Core Facility (FCF)

-Publications 2014 Sundriyal, Amit; Massa, Claudia; Samoray, Dietrich; Zehender, Fabian; Sharpe, Timothy; Jenal, Urs; Schirmer, Tilman (2014).
-Inherent Regulation of EAL Domain-catalyzed Hydrolysis of Second Messenger Cyclic di-GMP.
-The Journal of biological chemistry, 289(10), 6978-90.
-FACS CORE FACILITY (FCF) Staining, Analysis and Sorting of Cells Fluorescence Activated Cell Sorting (FACS) enables a qualitative and quantitative analysis of mixtures of cells, as well as the sorting of individual particles using a flow cytometer.
+Staining, analysis and sorting of cells

+Fluorescence Activated Cell Sorting (FACS) enables a qualitative and quantitative analysis of mixtures of cells, as well as the sorting of individual particles using a flow cytometer.
 The application of this methodology is available to all research groups at the FACS Facility at the Biozentrum.

-Fluorescence activated cell sorting (FACS) is a technology with which mixtures of cells can be analyzed, counted and separated with a special instrument, the flow cytometer.
+Fluorescence Activated Cell Sorting (FACS) is a technology with which mixtures of cells can be analyzed, counted and separated with a special instrument, the flow cytometer.
 This procedure is already being routinely applied in medical diagnostics in hematology and immunology, in order to identify specific cell types in samples.
 Furthermore, in various research fields such as cell biology, neurobiology and infection biology FACS is being used more and more frequently and offers completely new possibilities for the analysis and purification of cells and cell organelles.
+The procedure